lcls-mlcv/pypca/README.md

 # PyPCA Documentation

-PyPCA is an incremental and parallelized implementation of Principal Component Analysis (PCA), designed to efficiently process large datasets.
+PyPCA is an incremental and parallelized implementation of Principal Component Analysis (PCA), designed specifically for large-scale experimental data processing within the LCLS (Linac Coherent Light Source) ecosystem.

 ---